D-Tony2020/Interactive-Lab-Hub/Lab 4/README.md

 - <mark> Watch Snake Prototype Interaction: [Snake Prototype Video Link](https://drive.google.com/file/d/142wi6-xxkbrqjmAFBEKmk51IIl9u3vvh/view?usp=sharing) </mark>

-<mark> We created a very simple prototype utilizing a row of four tactile switches to denote each direction and coded a very simple prototype of the Snake game through the Raspberri Pi.
-Well, this set up was simple.
-We wanted to expand the control aspect further and started to take inspiration directly from the snake character itself for our physical housing and control enclosure.</mark>
+<mark> We created a very simple prototype utilizing a row of four tactile switches to denote each direction and coded a very simple prototype of the Snake game through the Raspberry Pi.
+While this set up was simple, we wanted to expand the control aspect further and started to take inspiration directly from the snake character itself for our physical housing and control enclosure.</mark>

 ![Electronics Setup](https://github.com/thomknoe/INFO-5345/blob/Fall2025/Lab%204/Images/Electronics_Setup.png)